 This daisy-chaining technique can be extended, with a third display connected to the second, a fourth display connected to the third, on so on.
 We recommend daisy-chaining no more than ten displays from a single data source.
-Each scoreboard display in the chain adds a few milliseconds of propagation delay.
+Each scoreboard display in the chain adds a few milliseconds of delay to the signal it passes to the next display.
 After the tenth display, this delay would be noticeable when the Clock is counting Tenths of Seconds.